Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 attributes, and opens up all sorts of new possibilities such as locating the third checkbox on the page or similar.

-..
-Dave: Is it worth mentioning the varying support of XPath (native in Firefox, using Google AJAXSLT or the new method in IE)?
-Probably an advanced topic if needed at all..?
+*Dave: Is it worth mentioning the varying support of XPath (native in Firefox, using Google AJAXSLT or the new method in IE)?
+Probably an advanced topic if needed at all..?*

 One of the main reasons for using XPath is when you don't have a suitable @id or @name attribute for the element you wish to locate.
 You can use XPath to